isolebo/Tweet_Blogger/README.md

 This project focuses on the implementation of using React with Redux in functional components.
 I chose Redux because managing state values was easier.

-* frontend/: The files contained in this folder are my React.js files, Redux, and Axios based API cals
+* frontend/: The files contained in this folder are my React.js files, Redux, and Axios based API calls

 * Server.js: I chose `json-server` as my backend.

+In order to achieve my design principles, I created to 3 folders to house my files, so that I can achieve maximum order of accessibility and orderliness.

+* redux/: This folder contains all neccessary files to mantain the state of my entire application.
+I created sub-folders in order to maintain clearity and resusable files.

+1.  reducers/: